-Upon receiving a palliative care referral, Blue Shield Promise will review to confirm member eligibility for the benefit.
+Upon receiving a palliative care referral, the Blue Shield Palliative Care Team will review to confirm member eligibility for the benefit.
 A Blue Shield Promise contracted palliative care provider will outreach to the member to offer palliative care services.
-Upon the members acceptance to participate in the palliative care program, the palliative care agency will initiate the start of services and coordinate with Blue Shield Promise as appropriate.
+Upon the members acceptance to be evaluated for the Program, the palliative care agency will schedule an initial assessment with the member.